Protein-Packed Blueberry Lemon Ricotta Pancakes Recipe

 Using yogurt and cottage cheese to make these pancakes does two things: It brings extra protein to the breakfast table, and it helps produce the lightest, moistest pancakes you’ve ever tasted.
-And once you try this simple blueberry compote, you’ll never go back to lackluster syrup again.
+Plus, once you try this simple and healthy blueberry compote, you’ll never go back to lackluster syrup again.
+Can you think of any maple syrup that’s grocery or farmer’s market bought that’s also a superfood?
+Exactly—case closed.
+This recipe proves that indulgence has never been so healthy!

 2 cups frozen wild blueberries